Every year, in the fall, time changes happen as part of the Daylight Saving Time (DST) practice.

 Practically, this means that on the date when the Daylight saving time period ends, the clock will instantly go back by one hour (for instance, when the clock strikes 02:00 am, it would instantly become 01:00 am instead.
 So, on this date, the hour between 01:00 and 01:59:59 occurs twice in any given time zone).

-Please note, that the exact time for the clock adjustment depends on the time zone of your country, and it can be different than the given example.
+💡Please note, that the exact time for the clock adjustment depends on the time zone of your country, and it can be different from the given example.

 This change usually happens during the night, to minimize disruptions in working schedules.